levante-framework/levante_translations/README_PARTNER_AUDIO_APPROVAL.md

   - Item ID (e.g., "vocab-item-119")
   - Any text content (source text, translated text, etc.)
 - Search works in real-time as you type
+- Search filters work across all tabs
 - Click the X button to clear the search

 ## Statistics

-The top of the dashboard shows:
+The top of the dashboard shows four statistics:
-- **Total Items**: All items with audio files for your language
+- **Total Items**: All items with translations for your language
 - **Approved**: Items that have been approved and moved to dev bucket
-- **Pending**: Items still awaiting approval
+- **Pending**: Items still awaiting approval in the draft bucket
+- **No Audio**: Items without audio files that need generation

+Statistics update automatically as you approve/unapprove items.

 ## Tips

-- **Batch Processing**: Mark multiple items for approval, then confirm all at once for efficiency
+- **Immediate Feedback**: All approval actions happen immediately - no need to confirm batches
+- **Audio Generation**: Use the "No Audio" tab to quickly generate audio for missing items
 - **Audio Enhancement**: Use the "Audio-enhanced string" field to customize pronunciation or add pauses
 - **Search**: Use search to quickly find specific items you need to review
-- **Tab Navigation**: Switch between "To Be Approved" and "Approved" tabs to track your progress
+- **Tab Navigation**: Switch between tabs to track your progress
+- **Save & Approve**: On the "No Audio" tab, use "Save & Approve" to generate and approve in one step

 ## Troubleshooting

 ### "No items found"
-- Ensure your language has audio files in the draft bucket
+- Ensure your language has translations in the CSV file
 - Check that translations exist for your language
 - Contact Levante support if items should be available

 ### "ElevenLabs API key missing"
-- Audio regeneration requires API credentials
+- Audio generation requires API credentials
 - These are configured server-side
-- Contact Levante support if regeneration fails
+- Contact Levante support if generation fails

 ### Items not appearing after approval
-- Approved items move to the "Approved" tab
+- Approved items move to the "Approved" tab immediately
 - Check the Approved tab to see your approved items
 - Statistics update automatically
+- Refresh the page if items don't appear

 ### Can't see my language
 - Your account may be restricted to a specific language
 - Contact Levante administrators to verify your language assignment
 - Superadmins can access all languages

+### Items not displaying after language selection
+- Items should display immediately after selecting a language
+- If items don't appear, try switching tabs
+- Check the browser console (F12 → Console) for errors
+- Contact Levante support if the issue persists

 ## Technical Details